-Vedic meditation as a treatment for chronic fatigue syndrome
+Vedic meditation for chronic fatigue syndrome

 It enhances the immune system and begins to correct any imbalances we may have.
 This could well be a factor in helping us to overcome the condition.
-It also brings balance to our hormones levels and raises endorphine production, so we feel less overwhelmed by everyday challenges.
+It also brings balance to our hormones levels and raises endorphin production, so we feel less overwhelmed by everyday challenges.

-Also, while we are recovering it gives us something really positive to do and provides an outlet for growth in our lives, which will bring so much joy even during periods of low energy.
+Also, while we are recovering, it gives us something really positive to do and provides an outlet for growth in our lives, which will bring so much joy even during periods of low energy.

 Our physical capabilities may be limited, but there is a world of unbounded expression that awaits us.

-As a result there is far less frustration and anger with ourselves and the world, and we can appreciate its beauty and its subtle layers of intricacy.
+As a result, there is far less frustration and anger with ourselves and the world, and we can appreciate its beauty and its subtle layers of intricacy.

 I employ many approaches to help with my CFS, but meditation is the one thing that has a measurable positive effect on my wellbeing.